A Christmas Story: The Musical: Synopsis

-Determined to save his Christmas, Ralphie tries to behave the rest of the month.
-However, this is jeopardized on the last day before winter break when Schwartz "triple dog dares" their friend Flick to stick his tongue to a pole to see if it will stick ("Sticky Situation").
-It does and though no one is caught, the fire department is called to free him.
+Determined to save his Christmas, Ralphie tries to behave the rest of the month, but this is jeopardized on the last day before winter break when Schwartz "triple dog dares" their friend Flick to stick his tongue to a pole to see if it will stick ("Sticky Situation").
+It does, and though no one is caught, the fire department is called to free him.
 Worse, when the themes are finally returned, Ralphie only gets a C+ instead of the expected A and a note repeating the dreaded phrase ("You'll Shoot Your Eye Out").

 On the way home, Ralphie is again accosted by Scut and Grover.
 Finally snapping, he attacks them in a blind rage, spewing curses all the while.
-His mother eventually pulls him off and takes him home and though he's frightened of what will happen, she reassures him and lets the matter drop ("Just Like That").
+His mother eventually pulls him off and takes him home, and though he's frightened of what will happen, she reassures him and lets the matter drop ("Just Like That").

 Still with no way to get the gun, Ralphie next tries the Santa working "At Higbees".
-This is also a failure, as he's once again told "You'll shoot your eye out" ("Up On Santa's Lap").
+This is also a failure, as he's once again told, "You'll shoot your eye out" ("Up On Santa's Lap").
 On Christmas Eve, Mrs. Parker "accidentally" breaks the lamp, leading to a big argument with her husband, though they soon make up ("Before The Old Man Comes Home").
 That night, all the kids struggle to sleep as they anticipate the coming morning ("Somewhere Hovering Over Indiana").

 On Christmas morning, the family receives gifts of varying quality, including a humiliating pair of pink bunny pajamas for Ralphie.
-At the last moment, Mr. Parker reveals he got Ralphie the gun.
-However, when he goes outside, the first shot ricochets and hits his glasses, breaking them.
+At the last moment, Mr. Parker reveals he got Ralphie the gun, but when he goes outside, the first shot ricochets and hits his glasses, breaking them.
 Luckily, he makes up a story about a fallen icicle and his mother doesn't learn the truth.

 When the neighbor's dogs eat the family's Christmas turkey, they go to a Chinese restaurant for dinner.
-Despite the setbacks, they and other families have a great Christmas and that night, Ralphie falls asleep with his cherished gun in his arms ("A Christmas Story").
+Despite the setbacks, they and other families have a great Christmas, and that night, Ralphie falls asleep with his cherished gun in his arms ("A Christmas Story").